Followers

 southern theater of operations

 But things changed when the British shifted their strategy to the south.
-A British force besieged Charleston and its fall and occupation led to a British move to hold all the key positions in the state.
-The decisive defeat of the Continental forces under General Horatio Gates by British General Lord Cornwallis made it apparent that the British were here to stay.
+A British force besieged Charleston, and its fall and occupation led to a British move to secure all the key positions in the state.
+The decisive defeat of the Continental forces under General Horatio Gates by British General Lord Cornwallis made it clear that the British were here to stay.

 The South in Flames

-These events reignited the ardor of the Loyalists and they flocked to the colors once more – Fanning with them.
-Bloody civil war once more erupted across the southern backwoods and this time Fanning was at the forefront of the Loyalist cause.
-With South Carolina under the British heel and Cornwallis’s army in control, Fanning and other Loyalist partisan leaders now had a steady stream of weapons and other supplies.
-With things looking dark for the rebels, Loyalist bands were easy to recruit and equip.
+These events reignited the passion of the Loyalists, and they rallied to the cause once more—fanning the flames with them.
+Bloody civil war erupted again across the southern backwoods, and this time Fanning was at the forefront of the Loyalist effort.
+With South Carolina under British control and Cornwallis’s army in charge, Fanning and other Loyalist leaders now had a steady flow of weapons and supplies.
+With the outlook grim for the rebels, Loyalist bands found it easy to recruit and equip fighters.

 The Southern Theater would prove Decisive